rhd-gitops-example/services/automerge/README.md

 ## Tekton Dashboard Webhooks Extension

 See the [Getting Started](https://github.com/tektoncd/experimental/blob/master/webhooks-extension/docs/GettingStarted.md) guide for setup guidelines.
-Our example uses GitHub Enterprise (GHE) and expects webhooks to be delivered to a cluster that is routeable to from GHE.
+Our example uses GitHub Enterprise (GHE) and expects webhooks to be delivered to a cluster that is routeable from GHE.

 ### Secrets and Service Accounts